‘Brexit’ Can Help UK Companies Look Beyond the EU

 We think China is a great market for UK e-retailers, too.
 Consumption is up.
 Chinese e-retail powerhouse Alibaba-which offers storefronts for domestic and foreign brands via its "virtual mall" websites-will soon surpass Walmart as the world's largest retailer.
 Chinese consumers spent nearly $500 billion on Alibaba sites and services last year alone.
 Overall retail sales increased by 10.6% in March, slightly above expectations.

 Cross-border e-commerce is surging in China, too.
 It grew by more than 70% last year.
 This year, more than 15% of the country’s population will spend an average of $473.26 on cross-border purchases.
 By 2020, that will rise to a full 25% of the population—or 350.5 million people.

 South Korea’s “always on” Internet-savvy population is crazy about e-commerce.
 UK companies in several sectors—including financial services, fashion, textiles and food and drink—have lots of room to grow in South Korea, Export Britain reports.

 MotionPoint's experience complements these findings.
 South Koreans are very savvy cross-border e-commerce shoppers.
 Thanks to local retail monopolies that make online buying prohibitively expensive, Koreans will often buy from foreign e-retailers.
-Even with shipping costs, tariffs and unfavorable exchange rates, prices are usually much lower than buying domestically.
+Even with despatch costs, tariffs and unfavorable exchange rates, prices are usually much lower than buying domestically.